A Brief Chronology

 published in three volumes, the Linking Publishing Co., Ltd.,

-its Development, Vol. I, published, University (Chengjun) Press,
+Its Spirit and its Development, Vol. I, published, University (Chengjun)

-H. Chen and Professor Tsung-I Dow, etc., approached
+Professor Ludwig C. H. Chen and Professor Tsung-I Dow, etc., approached as

 recipient of the Government Fellowship for advanced studies in the